kalyanikhona/llm-model-behavior-research/logbook/observations/2025-llm-behavior-experiments.md

 Tracking daily experiments, observations, meetings, third party conversations and insights on how LLMs behave along with applied use cases and product development.

 ---
+## September 3, 2025 (Wednesday)

+- Studying limitations of building a commerce model within LLM due to existing PCI compliance and missing context of shopping cart history

 ## September 2, 2025 (Tuesday)

 - Planning market research on fashion brands India - AI visibility and discovery